gorkhadev/gorkha.dev/syllabus/ruby/section-three/hash.md

 ## Iterating over a Hash

-  Iterating over hashes is similar to iterating over arrays with some few differences.
+  Iterating over hashes is similar to iterating over arrays with a few differences.
   We have similar methods of iterating over Hash as we have for Array.

 - `each` method: